veeso/FlapQML/README.md

 id: myFlap;
 flapWidth: 128; //Width of the flap component
-flapHeight: 96; //Height of a single part of the flap component (so the total height the double e.g. 192)
+flapHeight: 196; //Height of the flap component
 flapSequence: ['0','1','2','3','4','5','6','7','8','9'] //is the sequence of strings/characters the flap can display
 flapTextPosition: textPosition_Middle; //Text position in flap
 flapFontSize: 164; //Font size in pixel of the text on the flaps